 Please see your Primary Care Doctor immediately if you are showing symptoms!

 Here is what we will need upon your return for appointments that may have been rescheduled for you due to illness or quarantine.

 - Contact Our Office as soon as you are aware that you are sick

 - See your Primary Care Doctor and get a Medical Note with the date and diagnosis

-What Do I Do If I Need to Have My Regular Lab Test Done (UA)?
+What Do I Do If I Need to Have My Regular Lab Test Done (UA) instead of a Swab?

 For matters relating to medications and your care needs please contact us directly at 910-238-4513.
 We require that you follow the providers treatment plan for you, as they work to take care of you in the safety way possible.